mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 The development team is working hard to make sure the CAS 5 release is right on [schedule](https://github.com/apereo/cas/milestones).

 For the time being, CAS 4.1.x and 4.2.x release lines will be maintained by the development team.
-However, the primary development focus will be dedicated to CAS 5, addressing bugs and extending the platform to be a more comfortable experience specially for some of the brand new features presented in this release.
+However, the primary development focus and time will be dedicated to CAS 5, addressing bugs and extending the platform to be a more comfortable experience specially for some of the brand new features presented in this release.

 # How can you help?

 - Start your early [CAS 5 deployment](https://github.com/apereo/cas-overlay-template/tree/5.0) today.
 Try out features and [share feedback](https://apereo.github.io/cas/Mailing-Lists.html).
 - Better yet, [contribute patches](https://apereo.github.io/cas/developer/Contributor-Guidelines.html).
-- Review and suggest documentation improvements
+- Review and suggest documentation improvements.

 # Das Ende

-On behalf of the project team, I would like to thank the community and all survey participants.
+On behalf of the project team, I would like to thank all survey participants.
 None of this would have been possible without your engagement and involvement in a vibrant community.

+Thank you for sharing.
 Thank you very much for all the kind words.

 On behalf of the CAS project,
 Misagh Moayyed